sevendaystoglory/sevendaystoglory.github.io/_posts/blogs/2025-12-14-unwritten-half.md

 ![image](/assets/images/pipeline.png)

 “If only research outputs were more machine interpretable, searchable and discoverable then research could be incrementally automated and progress would go through the roof.”
-This is one of my favorite lines from the article _The Business of Extracting Knowledge from Academic Publications_.
+This is one of my favorite lines from the article [The Business of Extracting Knowledge from Academic Publications](https://www.neurolibre.org/blog/2025/06/26/the-business-of-extracting-knowledge-from-academic-publications/).
 The spirit of NeuroLibre is an embodiment of this idea.

 ---